 Programs funded by toll revenue:

-- Subsidies for purchasing electric trucks
+- Subsidies for purchasing electric and hydrogen trucks

-- Support for hydrogen charging and fuelling infrastructure
+- Support for charging and hydrogen-fuelling infrastructure

 - CO₂ scans and fleet efficiency planning tools